 MARATHON, Florida Keys — The popular Original Marathon Seafood Festival is a taste bud-tempting way to spend a weekend with the family in the Middle Keys.
-It's set for Saturday and Sunday, March 11-12, and attendees are advised to bring a bib.
+It's underway now through Sunday, March 12, and attendees are advised to bring a bib.

 With an over 40-year tradition of being an affordable foodie fair, the two-day outdoor event is staged at the Marathon Community Park, mile marker 49 oceanside.
 Festival hours are 10 a.m. to 9 p.m.
 Saturday and 11 a.m. to 5 p.m.
 Sunday.

 Admission is $5 per adult.
 Children under age 12 accompanied by a paying adult are admitted free.

 Seafood lovers line up to receive generous plates from local fishermen-turned-chefs, who prepare the food using Keys recipes.
 Attendees can choose from favorite indigenous offerings like mahi-mahi (dorado), Key West pink shrimp, spiny lobster, stone crab claws, smoked fish dip piled atop crackers and much more.

 Conch is served as ceviche, chowder, crammed into golden-fried fritters or as bun-hugging "konkwurst."

 Hamburgers, hot dogs, sausages with sides of baked beans, coleslaw, hush puppies and French fries also are on the menu.
 Sweet finishes include the famous Key lime pie, baked goods and cakes, cool smoothies and icy treats.

 Local fisheries and markets catch, clean and cook the feast comprised of nearly 15,000 pounds of fresh seafood that also involves preparing bushels of oysters and bags of clams from the west coast of Florida.
 Fishermen and their wives are involved each year alongside scores of community volunteers.